2024–25 Orlando Pirates F.C. season

-This current 2024–25 season of the league is Orlando Pirate's 29th consecutive season in the Premiership.
+The 2024–25 season of the league was Orlando Pirate's 29th consecutive season in the Premiership.

 The team won the MTN 8 and from the year 2024/25.
 The team finished 2nd in the Premiership and qualified for the 2025–26 CAF Champions League.

 Season summary

 The team had a pre-season camp in Spain whereby the played a couple of friendly matches including a game against Bolton wanderers.

 They will play the first round of the champions league Champions League.